Tuesday, January 30, 2018

 - In the movie, the men in the town of Wall actually all act as guards for the wall instead of just having one.
 Also, they let people go through the wall once every nine years when the market comes.
 People are able to go through the wall if they seem to have a reason for it.
 In the movie, we get an older guard who has had the job for years.
 He never lets anyone through the wall.
 This adds to the humor in the movie and the mystery of what is over that wall that he is trying to protect everyone from

-Really, I think that the movie really benefits from spending a lot less time in the town of Wall and getting to the plot with Tristan and Yvaine.
+- The movie benefits from spending a lot less time in the town of Wall and getting to the plot with Tristan and Yvaine.
 It makes the focus on their growing relationship and friendship.
-They are really the heart of this story and it's great that we get to spend a good amount of time with them.
-This is not saying that I do not like the novel because I adore it.
+They are the heart of this story and it's great that we get to spend a good amount of time with them.
+This is not saying that I do not like the novel.
 There are just aspects that work so much better in a larger written work than would in a two-hour movie.

 Tristan Thorn: